Porsil/mildew_detection_in_cherry_leaves/README.md

 <summary>Page 3: Powdery Mildew Detector</summary>

 The detector page allows the user to upload images of cherry leaves to determine if the leaf is healthy or infected with powdery mildew.
 Each image is presented with a prediction and a graph depicting the probability of the predictions accuracy.
-There is then a report detailing the image name, proability accuracy and result.
+There is then a report detailing the image name, probability accuracy and result.
 This report is available to download into a .csv file, which can be viewed easily in Microsoft Excel.

 ![Detector](readme_files/detector.png)